Hi! I'm Amy, the owner of MyThreeReaders.com (Website of Badabee, LLC),

 (and the mother of 3 amazing readers.)

-Do you have a reader who is struggling to catch on in general?
+Or maybe you have an older reader who is struggling to catch on in general?
 I'd like to help there, too.
 You'll find here more helpful resources for learning phonics, for strategies to increase your child's comprehension, and to help their reading fluency.

 You are not alone.